Curves in the disc, the type B braid group, and the type B zigzag algebra: Trigraded Intersection Numbers, Graded Dimensions of Homomorphism Spaces

 Using this identification, we can write $d_C$ and $d_G$ as the corresponding matrices:

 where $d_G$ is obtained from $d_C$ by removing maps that were induced by $(1|2)i$.
 It follows that $d_C$ and $d_G$ have the same image and have isomorphic kernels.

 Now consider the other subcase where $x$ is in another essential segment of $\check{c}$ with its other endpoint some crossing $y'$.
 Note that since $x$ is already part of an essential segment in $D_0$, the essential segment connecting $x$ and $y'$ can only be in $D_1$.
 As before, we must have $y'_1 = x_1 - 1$ so that $P(y')$ is a direct summand of $Q^{m+1}$ and that $\partial_{y'x}$ is an entry of $\tau$.
 Furthermore, if $x$ and $y'$ is connected by the essential segment of Type 2 in \cref{sixtype}, then $\partial_{y'x} = X_1$.
 Therefore such $P(y')$ is excluded from $Q^{m+1}$.
 Collecting the results, the only possible essential segment connecting $x$ and $y'$ with $y'_1 = x_1 - 1$ and $\partial_{y'x} \neq X_1$ is the essential segment of Type 1.
-Thus the crossings $x,x',y$ and $y'$ must be contained in the The same analysis in the previous subcase on the possible essential segments connected to $y$ can be applied similarly to the crossings $y$ and $y'$ here.
+Thus the crossings $x,x',y$ and $y'$ must be contained in the corresponding partial curve of $\check{c}$ below:

+The same analysis in the previous subcase on the possible essential segments connected to $y$ can be applied similarly to the crossings $y$ and $y'$ here.
 Thus we conclude that for this subcase, $Q^m \xra{\partial^m_C} Q^{m+1}$ is equal to one of the following 6 types (there are 3 possible combinations of $X_2$ and $(3|2)$ maps in the rightmost diagram):

 swapping $x$ with $x'$ (and correspondingly $y$ with $y'$) if necessary.
 Let us again identify the morphism spaces as:

 where $Z = 0$ for the first type of $Q^m \xra{\tau} Q^{m+1}$, and

 Writing $d_C$ and $d_G$ as the corresponding matrix, we get